seanshnkim/seanshnkim.github.io/_posts/2025-02-12-Solutions for Priority Inversion - Priority Ceiling vs. Priority Inheritance.md

   - task
 categories: RTOS
 ---
+In the last post, we discussed priority inversion and
 ## Solution 1: Priority Ceiling Inheritance

 Fortunately, FreeRTOS provides a mechanism called priority inheritance to mitigate the effects of priority inversion.